laravel-streams/streams.dev/streams/data/explore/data.md

       href: /docs/core/streams#defining-streams
       type: link
 ---

-Our primary mission is to **abstract and standardize data** in a way that maximizes openness and accessibility and radically minimizes overall technical debt.

 Laravel Streams uses JSON configuration files to represent your various data models.
 We call each of these "domains" a Stream, hence our namesake.